xiaoweiChen/Template-Metaprogramming-with-CPP/README.md

 ## 本书概述

-Fast, efficient, and flexible, the C++ programming language has come a long way and is used in every area of the industry to solve many problems.
-The latest version C++20 will see programmers change the way they code as it brings a whole array of features enabling the quick deployment of applications.
-This book will get you up and running with using the STL in the best way possible.
+Learn how the metaprogramming technique enables you to create data structures and functions that allow computation to happen at compile time.
+With this book, you'll realize how templates help you avoid writing duplicate code and are key to creating generic libraries, such as the standard library or Boost, that can be used in a multitude of programs.

-Beginning with new language features in C++20, this book will help you understand the language's mechanics and library features and offer insights into how they work.
-Unlike other books, the C++20 STL Cookbook takes an implementation-specific, problem-solution approach that will help you overcome hurdles quickly.
-You'll learn core STL concepts, such as containers, algorithms, utility classes, lambda expressions, iterators, and more, while working on real-world recipes.
-This book is a reference guide for using the C++ STL with its latest capabilities and exploring the cutting-edge features in functional programming and lambda expressions.
+The introductory chapters of this book will give you insights into the fundamentals of templates and metaprogramming.
+You'll then move on to practice writing complex templates and exploring advanced concepts such as template recursion, template argument deduction, forwarding references, type traits, and conditional compilation.
+Along the way, you'll learn how to write variadic templates and how to provide requirements to the template arguments with C++20 constraints and concepts.
+Finally, you'll apply your knowledge of C++ metaprogramming templates to implement various metaprogramming patterns and techniques.

-By the end of the book C++20 book, you'll be able to leverage the latest C++ features and save time and effort while solving tasks elegantly using the STL.
+By the end of this book, you'll have learned how to write effective templates and implement metaprogramming in your everyday programming journey.

 #### 关键特性